-Dell Technologies Leads AI PC Movement with New, Redesigned PC Portfolio
+Dell Technologies Leads AI PC Movement With New, Redesigned PC Portfolio

+Latest generation silicon from Intel,® AMD and Qualcomm Technologies, Inc. offers customers enhanced performance and expanded AI capabilities

+Dell Pro AI Studio delivers industry's most comprehensive AI PC toolkit[i] – part of the Dell AI Factory – helping developers deploy AI applications to Dell AI PCs with simplicity and speed.

-(MENAFN- Weber Shandwick) Dubai, UAE – January 7, 2025: Dell Technologies (NYSE: DELL) builds on decades of PC innovation with a new, simplified portfolio featuring on-device AI for greater end-user creativity and productivity.
+Dubai, UAE – January, 2025: Dell Technologies (NYSE: DELL) builds on decades of PC innovation with a new, simplified portfolio featuring on-device AI for greater end-user creativity and productivity.
 To accelerate AI PC adoption across enterprises, Dell also provides developers and IT administrators with the tools to seamlessly build and deploy AI applications to Dell AI PCs.

 As the number one provider of commercial AI PCs,[ii] Dell expands its portfolio with new product designs, increased performance and battery life, the latest silicon innovation and AI accelerators, and industry-leading capabilities across software, management and sustainability.
 Dell has unified its brand across PCs, displays, services and accessories to make it even easier for customers to find the right technology solutions they need today and in the future.